sgrieve/sgrieve.github.io/archive.md

 title: Archive
 ---

-I want to put an archive of posts here.
+Here is an easily searchable list of all posts on this blog.

 <ul>
   {% for post in site.posts %}